sfarajli/farajli.net/posts/gentoo.md

-although I agree that there are some big pieces of software that you basically have to have like a browser, (it took 6h to compile a browser on my machine) but most of the time if software takes too much time to compile that indicates that it is overcompilcated and you shouldn't even be using it.
+although I agree that there are some big pieces of software that you basically have to have like a browser, (it took 6h to compile a browser on my machine) but most of the time if software takes too much time to compile that indicates that it is overcomplicated and you shouldn't even be using it.
-Gentoo is hard to use but, that also means gentoo forces to know more, making you better at system adminstration.
+Gentoo is hard to use but, that also means gentoo forces to know more, making you better at system administration.

 So, that is all.